-Where a fraudulent overpayment has been identified the debtor can, in some cases, be offered the chance to pay an "administrative penalty" as an alternative to prosecution.
+Where a fraudulent overpayment has been identified the Council has the option in some cases to offer the debtor the chance to pay an "administrative penalty" as an alternative to being prosecuted.
+This penalty is calculated as 30% of the overpayment amount created since December 1997.